FIS 790HP-LF High Pressure Dispensing Valve for High Viscosity Liquids: Silicones, RTVs, Greases, Sealants

 Features & Benefits

-- Suitable for very high viscosity fluids including epoxies, UV adhesives, pastes, grease, silicones, sealants, RTVs
+- Designed to dispense high viscosity fluids including epoxies, UV adhesives, pastes, grease, silicones, sealants, RTVs

 - Suitable for potting/filling